Hand-held Calculators

 Perhaps, if you want to add a solar cell to a credit-card sized calculator and need to make it a folding type, then you might as well use a cell which takes up the whole of the side for maximum sensitivity.

 The folding design and the photocell are the same as that of an early Teal model (the Photon III), but the keys and display are different.
-The year when the EL-825 was introduced is given as 1981[1], and, from observation of examples of this model appearing on the auction site eBay, it may have just been sold in part of the U.S.A.
+The year when the EL-825 was introduced is given as 1981[2], though there is an advertisement for it in Popular Science in 1980[1].
+Also, from observation of examples of this model appearing on the auction site eBay, it may have just been sold in part of the U.S.A.

 If you have any further information about this please get in touch with us.